microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-app.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-This article explains how to use the built-in **Power BI reports** to analyze finance data.
+This article explains how to use the embedded Power BI reports to analyze finance data.
 You don't have to run a report or switch to another application, such as Excel.
 The feature provides an interactive and versatile way to calculate, summarize, and examine data in curated reports with pre-defined KPIs.

 The Power BI reports on finance data supports many analytics scenarios relevant for finance processes.